b1-ack/operating-system/README.md

 B1ackOS is distributed under the **GNU license**.
 See the [LICENSE](LICENSE) file for more details.

-Our activities are completely transparent and are logged in the Telegram forum and Wiki.
+Our activities are completely transparent and are logged in the our [Telegram forum](https://B1ackOS.t.me/) and [Wiki](https://wiki.b1ack.net).

 ## Contact